Certificate & MS Program Application Process

 Questions or Access Requests

-Please contact Allie Cooperman, Graduate Programs Coordinator at writgpc@umn.edu with any questions or requests.
+Please contact Allie Cooperman, Graduate Programs Coordinator, at writgpc@umn.edu with any questions or access requests.

 Application Requirements

-GRE scores are neither required nor considered for the MS or the certificate programs.
+GRE scores are neither required nor considered for the Certificate and MS programs.
+We recommend reviewing the Graduate School’s admissions guide for additional application information.

 • Why do you want to study technical communication at a graduate level?